A-Baji/hw1/README.md

 *rasterizeArc:*
 * Type: Void
-* No params
+* Params: radius
-* Use: Creates two semi circles, one with a radius of 100 where x >= 0, and one with a radius of 150 where y >= 0.
+* Use: Creates an arc with the given radius